influxdata/telegraf/plugins/outputs/sql/README.md

   #  bool                 = "BOOL"

   ## This setting controls the behavior of the unsigned value.
 By default the
-  ## setting will take the integer value and append "unsigned" to it.
+  ## setting will take the integer value and append the unsigned value to it.
 The other
   ## option is "literal", which will use the actual value the user provides to
   ## the unsigned option.
 This is useful for a database like ClickHouse where
   ## the unsigned value should use a value like "uint64".